saudjafar/CloudQA/README.md

 ### 3. Install Dependencies

 The script relies on the `selenium` package.
-Install it using the following command:
+Install it using the following command: `pip install selenium`
-    ```bash
-    pip install selenium

 ### 4. Running the Script
 1. Open a command-line interface or terminal.
 2. Navigate to the directory containing the Python script.